litmuschaos/litmus-docs/website/docs/concepts/visualize-workflow.md

 ---
-id: observe-workflow
+id: visualize-workflow
-title: Observing the Workflow Execution
+title: Visualize the Workflow Execution
-sidebar_label: Observe Workflow
+sidebar_label: Visualize Workflow
 ---

 ---

-Observability is an important aspect while doing chaos engineering.
+Visualization is an important aspect while doing chaos engineering.
 It allows the user to discover and inspect different changes that occur during a Chaos Workflow execution. <br/>
 With ChaosCenter, the real-time data and status of the workflows can be observed.
 Valuable information like pod logs, workflow status, chaos results can also be viewed.

 ## Prerequisites